Shmakov/jQuery-Morse-Code-Input/README.md

 Overview
 ---------
-jQuery Plugin to enter text as morse code for HTML Form Input Fields.
+jQuery Plugin for the HTML Form input fields to enter text as morse code.
 Made just for fun.
 Not intended for the Real World Usage.

 Demo
 ---------
+Demo is available at the GitHub Pages: https://shmakov.github.io/jQuery-Morse-Code-Input/